 From 1991 – 1992, while still operating his own architecture firm, he attended the University of Illinois at Urbana-Champaign’s Graduate School of Architecture, Historic Preservation Option.
 In 1993 through 2001, he returned to the University of Illinois at Urbana as a Visiting Associate Professor in the Graduate School of Architecture where he taught popular courses involving hands-on wood, masonry and concrete construction skills, historic building forensic investigation and building documentation.
-Also as a professor, he travelled to Cartagena, Colombia four times to study its historic architecture and lecture on historic preservation.
+Also as a professor, he traveled to Cartagena, Colombia four times to study its historic architecture and lecture on historic preservation.
 Once while there, he enjoyed impromptu coffee with legendary West Side Story playwright Arthur Laurents after helping him – as a fellow American traveler in a strange land – settle issues about his breakfast bill by translating it into English.

-From 1992-1994, Mr. Cole was an historical architect with a state regulatory agency – the Illinois Historic Preservation Agency – where he travelled throughout Illinois inspecting historic properties, administering historic rehab tax benefits and grants for Mississippi River flood-damaged buildings, and providing landmarking support, regulatory review and technical assistance for hundreds of historic properties.
+From 1992-1994, Mr. Cole was an historical architect with a state regulatory agency – the Illinois Historic Preservation Agency – where he traveled throughout Illinois inspecting historic properties, administering historic rehab tax benefits and grants for Mississippi River flood-damaged buildings, and providing landmarking support, regulatory review and technical assistance for hundreds of historic properties.

 He returned to Chicago in 1994 to attend Loyola University Chicago’s School of Law.
-During his time at Loyola, he was an editor for an administrative law journal and also studied at Loyola’s Center for International Studies in Rome, Italy, where he gave spontaneous, gelato-fueled tours of the Pantheon and other great works of Rome’s antiquity to his law professors and fellow students.
+During his time at Loyola, he was an editor for an administrative law journal and also studied at Loyola’s Center for International Studies in Rome, Italy, where he gave spontaneous tours of the Pantheon and other great works of Rome’s antiquity to his law professors and fellow students.

-After completing law school and passing the Illinois Bar and the Florida Bar, from 1998 – 2008 he was a construction and real estate development attorney for large Chicago law firms, including Winston & Strawn, LLP and Seyfarth Shaw, LLP, and was in-house counsel for The Sembler Company, St. Petersburg, Florida, one of Florida’s largest commercial developers, where he provided counsel related to real estate finance, real estate development, construction, public finance, leasing, corporate entities and general corporate legal matters.
+After completing law school and passing the Illinois Bar exam and the Florida Bar exam, from 1998 – 2008 he was a construction and real estate development attorney for large Chicago law firms, including Winston & Strawn, LLP and Seyfarth Shaw, LLP, and was in-house counsel for The Sembler Company, St. Petersburg, Florida, one of Florida’s largest commercial developers, where he provided counsel related to real estate finance, real estate development, construction, public finance, leasing, corporate entities and general corporate legal matters.